CMS-Enterprise/easi-app/docs/adr/0029-graphql-n+1-queries.md

-# TODO (title depends on what solution we use)
+# Do not use Dataloader for dealing with n+1 query issues with GraphQL Resolvers

 **User Story:** *(none)*

-here's a potential problem with how our GraphQL resolvers are written that could impact scalability as our database gets larger and as we fetch more data and more complex structures from CEDAR.
+There's a potential problem with how our GraphQL resolvers are written that could impact scalability as our database gets larger and as we fetch more data and more complex structures from CEDAR.
 With some nested objects, our GraphQL resolvers can make n+1 queries to the database (or other underlying data source, i.e. CEDAR) to respond to a request.
 As an example, this GraphQL query:

 ```graphQL
 query {